J8cob1/dash/README.md

 - [Trevor Hensel](mailto:hensel@pdx.edu)

 ## Tech stack
-Fronted:
+Fronted: React.js

-Deploy: Github Page
+Demo Deployment: Vercel

 ## Project roadmap

 In this project, we expect to build a web app of collecting some Google popular software into a website, which is easy for users to use Google software.

-You can open [demo](https://dash-dusky.vercel.app/) to look at the version of this project (Finish on the Week 3)
+You can open [demo](https://dash-dusky.vercel.app/) to look at the version of this project

 You can open [MVP Version](https://dash-dusky.vercel.app/) to look at the Minimum Viable Product version of this project (Finish on the Week 6)

-You can use the ['Githubpage']( https://psu-oss-group-personalorganizers.github.io/Dash/) to look at the web-app.
+You can use the ['Githubpage'](https://github.com/J8cob1/dash) to look at the code

 ## License